-- We support Equality under the Law, and condemn any law that either rewards or punishes any individual based on race, ethnicity, religion, gender, gender identity, sexual orientation1, or any other group identification.
+- We support equality under the law, and condemn any law that either rewards or punishes any individual based on race, ethnicity, religion, gender, gender identity, sexual orientation, or any other group identification.
 Each person has the same inalienable rights.
-It is the States duty to protect those rights for each individual equally.
+It is the States duty to protect those rights for everyone equally.

-- We advocate a sunset law requiring an automatic end to most government offices, agencies, departments, laws, regulations, taxes, and expenditures within ten years if not reauthorized.
+- We advocate a sunset amendment to the constitution requiring an automatic end to most government offices, agencies, departments, laws, regulations, taxes, and expenditures if not reauthorized.

-- We oppose immunities for any public officials or employees for illegal acts or omissions.
-Like any citizen, they should be subject to criminal prosecution and held liable for any injuries caused by their actions.
+- We oppose immunities for any public officials or government employees for illegal acts or omissions.
+We do support protections for government whistleblowers who alert the public of such illegal or condemning actions.

-- Sunshine laws should apply to all public employees working in any public place.
-With modern technology virtually every person has the ability to record and report on the actions of our public officials and workers.
-There should be no laws prohibiting or limiting the electronic recording and reporting using any means of any public official, including law enforcement officers, while performing their duties.
+- We support transparency and believe it applies to all public employees.
+Sunshine laws should apply to all public employees working in any public place.
+All meetings and minutes must be readily available to the public and recording devices welcomed.
+There should be no laws prohibiting or limiting electronic recording and reporting of any public official, including law enforcement, while performing their duties.